Sv443-Network/UserUtils/docs.md

 Lightens a CSS color value (in hex, RGB or RGBA format) by a given percentage.
 Will not exceed the maximum range (00-FF or 0-255).
-If the `upperCase` parameter is set to true (default is false), the output will be in uppercase.
+If the `upperCase` parameter is set to true (default is false), the hex output will be in uppercase.
 Throws an error if the color format is invalid or not supported.

 <details><summary><b>Example - click to view</b></summary>